The Life of a Digital Nomad

 Positive habits are the basis of your success, while healthy habits improve your overall well-being and make you feel good.
 Good habits include things like regular exercise, a balanced diet, punctuality, keeping promises, etc.[1]

 Positive habits make it possible for us to do things without spending exorbitant mental effort.
-For instance, instead of thinking how to walk down the stairs in a morning, this is taken care of by your subconscious mind which has learned the habit of walking safely down stairs.
-You don’t need to think about moving your legs, and controlling your balance, etc.
+For instance, instead of thinking about how to walk down the stairs in the morning, this is taken care of by your subconscious mind which has learned the habit of walking safely down stairs.
+You don’t need to think about moving your legs, controlling your balance, etc.

 74 healthy habits to improve your overall well-being